 Even in the film, at the end, the Newsboys say they believe because it gives them hope and the atheist (Amy, played by Trisha LaFache) they are talking to is speechless when asked where she gets her hope.
 She caves in and converts on the spot not because of reason but because of hopelessness.
 It is evangelical Christians who exploit people’s irrational, emotional weaknesses with a disgusting shamelessness in order to manipulate them into conversions that don’t make sense.
 Why is the desire for a supernatural source of hope a reason to believe in one?
 It’s not.

 This is not to say you can’t ever psychologize atheists.
-I psychologized myself and explored the interactions between my psychology and my atheism here, but it’s an evasion of all our arguments when you psychologize us in ideological ways rather than honest ones and when you confuse psychologizing us for refuting the force of our actual arguments.
+I psychologized myself and explored the interactions between my psychology and my atheism here.
+But it’s an evasion of all our arguments when you psychologize us in ideological ways rather than honest ones and when you confuse psychologizing us for refuting the force of our actual arguments.
 Even were we all claiming to be atheists because we hated God, there still may not be a God and the arguments we give may still indicate the reasons to think there isn’t one.

 And the conversion of Amy undermines the film’s pretensions to celebrate admitting you don’t know.
 In the classroom Wheaton, representing Christians, is admirably unafraid to say when he does not know how to answer Professor Radisson.
 In fact, at the classroom climax, he claims no one can either prove or disprove God’s existence.
 The philosophy professor and antitheist is accused of being a dogmatist uninterested in free thought or free will.
 The Christian is someone unafraid to admit he doesn’t know and who just wants to give you choices.

 And yet, again, the log, in reality, is in the Christian’s eye.
 In the real world, when atheists routinely say, “we don’t know how the universe came into being, it just seems to simply exist” the theists are the ones who leap dogmatically to “It had to be the supernatural being revealed in the Bible and the Bible must be 100% true and reliable and the Christian faith must be worth living by 110%!”
-Where biologists say they don’t know how life originated, they are waiting for an actual explanatory account.
-Routinely, Christians triumphalistically try to say that God explains it when just saying “God did it” does not humbly wait for a real, scientifically verifiable answer that can actually be proven.
+Where biologists say they don’t know how life originated, they are waiting for an actual explanatory account, routinely, Christians triumphalistically try to say that God explains it even though just saying “God did it” does not humbly wait for a real, scientifically verifiable answer that can actually be proven.

 In reality, it is the atheists who are mocked by the Christians for admitting “We don’t know.
 Philosophy and science only tell us so much.”
 Christians leap dogmatically to a completely unprovable (and wildly unlikely) answer that a God who incarnated himself as human and died for their sins explains everything.
 And then in this movie they try to cast themselves as honest people who admit what they don’t know?